lexromo/blog/content/projects/projects.md

 # AWS

 **Here I create a Root user, I activated MFA to enhance the security of our AWS account.
-I activated the IAM because by default it is deactivated, and finally I activated and created a budget, so AWS can let us know when we are reaching our max budget**
+I activated the IAM because by default it is deactivated, and finally I activated and created a budget, so AWS can let us know when we are reaching our max budget.**

 ### In Amazon Web Services (AWS):